Coalition on Adult Basic Education

 On another note, as you may recall, earlier this year we asked our members to let us know if they had access to medical and dental insurance benefits, as we understand that many members work on a part time basis.
 We heard from nearly 400 members, most of which do not have benefits of any sort.
 With this in mind, we have worked with Careington, a well-known provider to offer health care savings plan for our members.
 COABE will receive a small commission when members sign up, which we will set aside to customize and increase the options we are able to offer our members.
 We will be sharing more about this exciting option, and we hope that if you are currently without insurance, this low cost health savings option will be of value to you as we head into the new year!

 These efforts are generously underwritten with support provided by

 Comprised of Practitioners and Administrators, COABE is Nearly 15,000 Members Strong and Growing

-The Commission on Adult Basic Education is organized to advance national and international adult education and literacy opportunities for all persons.
+The Coalition on Adult Basic Education is organized to advance national and international adult education and literacy opportunities for all persons.
 The purposes of COABE are:

 - To promote adult education and literacy programs, including Adult Basic Education, Adult Secondary Education, English for Speakers of Other Languages, Family Literacy, Skills Development, Workforce Development, and other state, federal, and private programs which assist undereducated and/or disadvantaged adults to function effectively